dannguyen/journalism-syllabi/README.md

 <a href="http://web-app.usc.edu/soc/syllabus/20131/21380.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>A major component of the public relations practitioner’s work is to find and utilize facts, figures and opinions in a thoughtful and productive manner.
-Successful practitioners can observe and examine an array of information ranging from consumer perceptions to voting trends and spending habits and,...</em></p>
+        A major component of the public relations practitioner’s work is to find and utilize facts, figures and opinions in a thoughtful and productive manner.
+Successful practitioners can observe and examine an array of information ranging from consumer perceptions to voting trends and spending habits and,
+        </small></p>

         <p>Instructors: Dave Quast</p>
     </td>
     <td>
-        University of Southern California
+        <small>University of Southern California</small>
     </td>
   </tr>